 Involve exposing cells, tissues and animals to EMF under controlled conditions in the laboratory.
 Many laboratory studies have examined whether cells exposed to EMF show significant permanent damage to the structure of DNA or chromosomes that could lead to the development of cancer.
 Other studies have examined whether adverse health effects are found in animals exposed to power frequency EMF for their entire lives.
 The reviews conducted by leading public health agencies, such as WHO and NIEHS have found that the laboratory studies do not show that exposure to power frequency EMF causes adverse effects in cells or animals.

 Look for statistical associations between the incidence of disease and specific conditions or exposures.
-Some epidemiology studies have reported a weak statistical association between estimates of EMF exposures and some cancers, such as childhood leukemia, while other epidemiology studies have not found such an association.
+Some epidemiology studies have reported a weak statistical association between estimates of EMF exposures and some cancers, while other epidemiology studies have not found such an association.
 Leading public health agencies, such as WHO and NIEHS have found that at most these epidemiology studies can be interpreted as showing a "possible" but inconclusive relationship between EMF and childhood leukemia, and that the relationship is weak and lacks support from the laboratory research.
 As noted by WHO, "Despite extensive research, to date there is no evidence to conclude that exposure to low level electromagnetic fields is harmful to human health."

 Neither the U.S. government nor the State of Washington has established exposure standards for public exposure to power frequency EMF.
 Two international organizations, the International Commission on Non-Ionizing Radiation Protection (ICNIRP) and the Institute of Electrical and Electronic Engineers (IEEE), have developed exposure guidelines.
 For power frequency (60 Hz) magnetic fields ICNIRP recommends public exposures not exceed 2,000 milliGauss (mG) and the IEEE recommends a maximum of 9,040 mG.